karthikrk1/Django-profiles/README.md

 ## Vagrant

-Vagrant is a core part of this development and the vagrant will be a Ubuntu Xenaial server installed in VirtualBox and have Python 3 Installed.
+Vagrant is a core part of this development and the server will be a Ubuntu Xenial server installed in VirtualBox and have Python 3 Installed.